-- Students on Initial Teacher Training courses. - Students studying NHS subject courses. - All students studying on directly funded, prescribed higher education courses at further education colleges/further education institutions in England, Wales and Northern Ireland.
+- Students on Initial Teacher Training courses - Students studying NHS subject courses - All students studying on directly funded, prescribed higher education courses at further education college or further education institutions in England, Wales and Northern Ireland.

-However, the following are not eligible:
+However, the following students are not eligible:

-- Students on programmes that do not lead to undergraduate qualifications or credits. - Students on a course lasting one year or one FTE or less. - Any students who were eligible in the NSS 2020 (whether or not they responded) and who remain at the same provider. - Students under the age of 16.
+- Students on programmes that do not lead to undergraduate qualifications or credits - Students on a course lasting one year or one FTE or less

+- Any students who were eligible in the NSS 2021 (whether or not they responded) and who remain at the same provider - Students under the age of 16.

-Students are included in the 2021 survey population if they are expected to complete their course between 1 February 2021 and 31 January 2022 inclusive.
+Students are included in the 2022 survey population if they are expected to complete their course between 1 February 2022 and 31 January 2023 inclusive.

-This privacy notice was last updated in October 2020.
+This privacy notice was last updated in December 2021.